Shop the coverage and rates that are right for you

 Most Medicare Part A beneficiaries don't have to pay a monthly premium to receive coverage under this part of Original Medicare; this is called "premium-free Part A." Generally, if you've worked at least 10 years (40 quarters) and paid Medicare taxes while you worked, you're eligible for premium-free Part A. Otherwise, you pay a monthly premium.

 About 99 percent of Medicare beneficiaries do not have a Part A premium since they have at least 40 quarters of Medicare-covered employment.
-Enrollees aged 65 and over who have fewer than 40 quarters of coverage and certain persons with disabilities pay a monthly premium to voluntarily enroll in Medicare Part A. Individuals who had at least 30 quarters of coverage or were married to someone with at least 30 quarters of coverage may buy into Part A at a reduced monthly premium rate, which will be $278 in 2024, which is not changed from 2023.
-Certain uninsured aged individuals who have less than 30 quarters of coverage and certain individuals with disabilities who have exhausted other entitlement will pay the full premium, which will be $505 a month in 2024, a $1 decrease from 2023.
+Beneficiaries age 65 and over who have fewer than 40 quarters of coverage and certain persons with disabilities pay a monthly premium to voluntarily enroll in Medicare Part A. Individuals who had at least 30 quarters of coverage or were married to someone with at least 30 quarters of coverage may buy into Part A at a reduced monthly premium rate.
+This will be $285 in 2025, which is a $7 increase from 2024.
+Certain uninsured aged individuals who have less than 30 quarters of coverage and certain individuals with disabilities who have exhausted other entitlement will pay the full premium, which will be $518 a month in 2025, a $13 increase from 2024.

 You pay a monthly premium for Part B of Original Medicare.
 The fee can be higher for people with high incomes (see FAQ 9 below.)

-Beneficiaries new to Medicare in 2016 and later pay $174.70 for Part B in 2024, an increase of $9.80 from the $164.90 paid in 2023.
+Beneficiaries new to Medicare in 2016 and later pay $185.00 for Part B in 2025, an increase of $10.30 from the $174.70 paid in 2024.
 (This is called the "standard" Part B premium.)
-The increase for 2024 is due mainly to medical cost inflation but is also affected by the inclusion of a new Alzheimer’s drug called Leqimba in Part B as well as a change in payments to providers required by the Hospital Outpatient Prospective Payment System.
+The increase for 2025 is due mainly to projected price changes and assumed increases in benefits usage that are consistent with historical experience.

 Because of the "hold harmless" provision, increases in Medicare premiums can't cause a person's Social Security benefits to decline from one year to the next.
 Unless an individual has or ever had to pay IRMAA payments (see question 9), an individual’s net Social Security benefit can’t decrease because of an increase in Part B premiums.